syedfaheem27/map-trace/README.md

 The architecture that's being employed for this application is based on classes and objects where private and public fields and methods have been used.

+# Technologies used

+HTML,CSS and JS.
+Leaflet library - the leading open-source JavaScript library for mobile-friendly interactive maps.